tmonjalo/choose/README.md

 Usage
 -----

+A choice can be preselected as parameter.
+In cursor mode, it falls back to the first line if there is no default choice.

 * In cursor mode (the default), the keys UP, DOWN and ENTER are used.

 * In numerated mode, a number matching a list item must be entered.